Gajol/IT-Notes/Notes/Application/Architecture/SystemsThinking.md

 Why use Systems Thinking?
 - To find the most important places for intervention to change the long‐term behaviour of a system.
-- Essential to successful delivery of complex projects where there are many stakeholders and many possible solutions.
-- An effective approach to support evidence-based decision making (*data driven decision making*)

 Systems Thinking - 4 Fundamental Concepts
 1. Interconnectedness